sksamuel/scrimage/docs/animated_gif.md

 ## Writing

 Using the `StreamingGifWriter` class, first we create an instance of the writer, specifying the frame delay (delay between images) and if we should loop.
-Then we open a stream, specifying the output path, and the AWT image type.
+Then we open a stream, specifying either an output path or an output stream, and the AWT image type we want the images to be created with.

 === "Java"